-Summit Photo is a unique opportunity to hear internationally-renowned photographers, explorers, and experts in conversation on the salient issues of our moment.
-The carefully curated programme of talks, presentations and exhibitions is designed to provoke conversation and connection while offering powerful and thought-provoking discussions on environmental and humanitarian topics.
+Across the weekend, a carefully curated programme of powerful talks, presentations and exhibitions will provoke conversation and inspire connection while offering powerful and thought-provoking discussions on global environmental and humanitarian topics.

 Programme